EXPANDED SCOPE

 systems (e.g., client/server, Web-based), controls, and systems documentation,

-testing and implementation.
+testing, and implementation.

-The New York State Department of Civil
+The New York State

-https://www.cs.ny.gov/testing/testguides.cfm.
+online at: https://www.cs.ny.gov/testing/testguides.cfm.

-USE OF CALCULATORS IS ALLOWED
+USE OF CALCULATORS